TrudAX/TRUDUtilsD365/README.md

 The tool does the following:

-- Creates EDT if it doesn't not exists (Label, Help text, Extends and String length properties supported)
+- Creates EDT if it doesn't not exist (Label, Help text, Extends and String length properties supported)
 - Adds a field or empty display method with this EDT to the table
 - Adds new field or method to the specified Field group
 - Creates a relation for the table if EDT has a Reference table property

 ![1541642572075](assets/TableFieldsBuilder.png)

-This tool can be run using Right click-AddIns on Table or Table extension object
+This tool can be run using Right-click AddIns on Table or Table extension object

 ## Table builder

-Tool helps you create a basic dictionary table (table with ID and Description fields based on "Simple list" template)
+The tool helps you create a basic dictionary table (table with ID and Description fields based on "Simple list" template)

 The tool does the following: